tapani-hopkins/wasps2kotka/README.md

 # get data from the labels, verify it and create upload
 make_upload(x)

+# or alternatively, if you just have sample identifiers:
+make_upload(c("cct1- 141022", "skanssiM3s2"))

 ```

 ### More detailed usage

-Typically, you will have a list of label texts (Peru & Ecuador) or sample identifiers (Uganda).
+Typically, you will have a list of label texts (Peru & Ecuador) or sample identifiers (Uganda, Skanssi).
 Something like this:

 > PERU, Dept. of Loreto Iquitos area, Allpahuayo 1.-15.12.2000, white sand Sääksjärvi I.E et al. leg.
 Malaise trap, APHI, I1/17
 Hylesicida sp. ♂ 1st male Det.
 Ilari Sääksiärvi 2011